ReactTraining/react-workshop/remix/lessons/01-routes-and-layouts/practice/GUIDE.md

 ## Final

-Remember, for this and all exercises, there's a `final` version for you to review if you need to with all the answers.
-In this case, the final is in `exercise-final`.
+Remember, for this and all practices, there's a `final` version for you to review if you need to with all the answers.
+In this case, the final is in `practice-final`.